 Archive information is collected internally by DigiCert.
+External information from RAs is not typically collected or controlled by DigiCert.

 5.5.7.
 Procedures to Obtain and Verify Archive Information

 Details concerning the creation and storage of archive information are found in section 5.5.4.
 After receiving a request made for a proper purpose by a Customer, its agent, or a party involved in a dispute over a transaction involving the PKI, DigiCert may elect to retrieve the information from archival.
 DigiCert may elect to transmit the relevant information via a secure electronic method or courier, or it may also refuse to provide the information in its discretion and may require prior payment of all costs associated with the data.